grst/single_cell_data_integration/scripts/01_process_counts/README.md

 * **platform**, experimental platform. controlled vocabs: `10x_3p`, `10x_3p_v2`, `smartseq2`, `indrop_v2`
 * **tumor_type**, tissue of origin. use TCGA cancer identifiers, such as `BRCA`.

+A consistencyt check for the columns and their contents is implemented in `lib/scio.py:check_obs`.